Impress dinner guests with a baked pumpkin full of tasty shrimp in a creamy tomato and cheddar sauce to be served on a bed of whole grain brown rice.

 Camarao Na Moranga (shrimp in the pumpkin) is a typical dish of Brazilian cuisine that is prepared with a particularly-shaped pumpkin called Moranga, and is stuffed with shrimp and melted cheese.
 This dish is so beloved in Brazil that there is a party dedicated to it in the city of Bertioga.
 The dish has plenty of variations but, in general, its ingredients are pumpkin, olive oil, prawns, cheese, sour cream, in addition to other condiments.
 Our tasty version takes things a step further by serving the saucy shrimp over a bed of perfectly cooked brown rice.

 Looking for more fun, festive, and flavorful recipe ideas?
 Add more Latin flair to this year’s holiday season by including this Christmas Arab Rice Peruvian-Style and these Empanadas with Turkey and Rice Picadillo to the holiday dinner menu.
-Or learn how to make Mexican Rice for a flavorful side dish.
+Or learn how to make Mexican Rice or tacos beans and rice for a flavorful side dish.
 Or, venture to Spain and try a Paella Valenciana recipe, thought to have been the origin of many arroz con pollo varieties.
+Need a dessert idea?
+Try our arroz con leche from Puerto Rico.

 Alternatively, when pumpkin is not in season, substitute acorn or butternut squash with some of the pulp removed to make room for the stew.